by Michael Damico

 Being married to an artist has an additional benefit when it comes to showing your artwork at an event or opening.
 When it’s time for one of us to step into the limelight, we are both keenly aware of the needs of the crowd because we’ve been immersed in the world of art for much of our lives.
 But we aren’t threatened by the other’s attention being diverted to patrons, collectors, and curious people.

 It’s actually quite easy to understand what the other needs during those moments, which often wildly fluctuate.
 And since we both recognize that, we can express that need to each other neutrally by using a sort of non-emotional analysis of information, if you will.
 In fact, my wife and I are so familiar with these events anyway, that we usually are able to communicate “Hey, come be with me more” or “I need to focus on these folks for a bit” without uttering a word to each other.
-We are flexible in our supportive roles, knowing when to disappear or be present, without feeling threatened by whatever needs the moment presents.
+Married life for artist couples means we are flexible in our supportive roles, knowing when to disappear or be present, without feeling threatened by whatever needs the moment presents.

 Now, don’t get me wrong.
 We aren’t robotic.
 And this all sounds good theoretically.
 But at the end of the day, we are both just practicing this stuff.
 You know?
 We are practicing love, life, forgiveness, kindness, understanding, self-improvement, and our own craft.
 Having a willing partner is, without a doubt, the key.
 But having a willing partner with whom you share a huge overlap in special interests is just icing on the cake.